LucHermitte/vim-compil-hints/README.md

    [`:caddexpr`](http://vimhelp.appspot.com/quickfix.txt.html#%3acaddexpr),
    [`:grepadd`](http://vimhelp.appspot.com/quickfix.txt.html#%3agrepadd)...

-   IOW, plugins that update the quickfix list don't need  to explicitly refresh the signs by calling `lh#compil_hints#update()` anymore since version 1.1.0.
  * Closing and opening the qf-window will activate and deactivate signs and balloons.
 IOW, when enabled, signs and balloons will be displayed only when the quickfix window is opened.